Cao Bang Vietnam, a captivating region off the beaten track

 The bloody battle of RC4

-The RC4, colonial route 4 or "bloody route" connected during the colonial era the garrisons of Cao Bang and Lang Son to then continued towards the Hai Phong commercial port.
+The RC4, colonial route 4 or "bloody route" connected during the colonial era the garrisons of Cao Bang and Lang Son to then continue towards the Hai Phong commercial port.
 This route was the scene of multiple clashes between the forces of the French Expeditionary Force and those of the Viet Minh who never stopped attacking French convoys.
 In September and October 1950, an operation was carried out by the French Expeditionary Force to evacuate Cao Bang town and that of Lang Son and all the military posts located on the road.
-An operation which turned to tragedy since the Expeditionary Force was rolled up by the forces of Viet Minh.
+An operation which turned to tragedy since the Expeditionary Force was ambushed byrolled up by the forces of the Viet Minh.
 In this limestone shambles, 5,000 French soldiers were killed overnight in the Coc Xa basin.
 A defeat which before Dien Bien Phu marked the end of the French presence in Indochina.
 Traveling on the old RC4 will allow you to discover some vestiges of the Indochina war.

 Pac Bo historical site